 Four types of excution mode exist for Brunel: with or without Pileup, and using either shared libraries or a statically linked excution.
-The main Brunel job options file \$BRUNELOPTS/BrunelOptions.txt contains the four lines shown in Listing 4.
-You should uncomment the line corresponding to the chosen execution mode.
+Listing 4 shows the first part of the main Brunel job options file \$BRUNELOPTS/BrunelOptions.txt.
+You should uncomment one (and only one!) of the lines 9 to 14, corresponding to the chosen execution mode.